angt08/Project4/README.md

 ###DB Models:
 User || Tweet || Comment
 ####User
-User has many tweets
++ User has many tweets
-user has many comments
++ user has many comments

 ####Tweet
-a tweet belongs to one user
++ a tweet belongs to one user
-a tweet has many comments
++ a tweet has many comments

 ####Comment
-comments belong to one tweet
++ comments belong to one tweet

 ###API paths
-WordUp.com/home
+1. WordUp.com/home
-WordUp.com/userName
+1. WordUp.com/userName
-WordUp.com/compose/tweet
+1. WordUp.com/compose/tweet
-WordUp.com/compose/tweet (to add a comment a modal pops up) WordUp.com/register-user(modal form) WordUp.com/login-user(modal form)
+1. WordUp.com/compose/tweet (to add a comment a modal pops up)
+1. WordUp.com/register-user(modal form)
+1. WordUp.com/login-user(modal form)

 ### MVP
-For  MVP : register a user,user can be authenticated,and make a tweet.
+For MVP:register a user,user can be authenticated,and make a tweet.

 ### Post MVP
 Post MVP: user can share other's tweets, and like the tweet.